 Restoration Insurance: Three Ways to Control Workers Comp.
 Costs

-Cost control and injury management are the basic yet most important management programs that can impact workers’ compensation loss costs.
+Cost control and injury management are the basic yet most essential management programs that impact workers’ compensation loss costs.

 Focusing efforts on prompt claim reporting, controlling medical costs, and having a plan to get injured employees back to work as quickly as possible can impact controlling your workers’ compensation claim costs.

 1. Report claims promptly.

 Employers and employees both must understand the following benefits of prompt claim reporting:

-Enhances claim adjusters’ ability to make prompt contact with the injured worker and their ability to provide appropriate medical management
+Enhances claim adjusters’ ability to make immediate contact with the injured worker and their ability to provide appropriate medical management

 Decreases the likelihood of fraud by preserving investigative facts that may affect compensability